Nick-Mazuk/awesome/README.md

 *   [microsoft/TypeScript](https://github.com/microsoft/TypeScript) - TypeScript is a superset of JavaScript that compiles to clean JavaScript output.
 *   [DefinitelyTyped/DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) - The repository for high quality TypeScript type definitions.

+## ReScript

+*   [DZakh/sury](https://github.com/DZakh/sury) - 🧬 The fastest schema with next-gen DX
+*   [zth/rescript-edgedb](https://github.com/zth/rescript-edgedb) - Use EdgeDB fully type safe in ReScript.
+Embed EdgeQL right in your ReScript source code.
+*   [zth/res-x](https://github.com/zth/res-x) - A ReScript framework for building server-driven web sites and applications.
+Use familiar tech like JSX and the component model from React, combined with simple server driven client side technologies like HTMX.
+Built on Bun and Vite.
+*   [cometkim/rescript-vitest](https://github.com/cometkim/rescript-vitest) - ReScript bindings to Vitest
+*   [zth/rescript-bun](https://github.com/zth/rescript-bun) - Use Bun with ReScript.
+*   [bloodyowl/rescript-test](https://github.com/bloodyowl/rescript-test) - A lightweight test framework for ReScript
+*   [cometkim/rescript-ink](https://github.com/cometkim/rescript-ink) - ReScript bindings for Ink
+*   [rescript-lang/rescript](https://github.com/rescript-lang/rescript) - ReScript is a robustly typed language that compiles to efficient and human-readable JavaScript.

+## Swift

+*   [iina/iina](https://github.com/iina/iina) - The modern video player for macOS.
+*   [nikitabobko/AeroSpace](https://github.com/nikitabobko/AeroSpace) - AeroSpace is an i3-like tiling window manager for macOS
+*   [stephencelis/SQLite.swift](https://github.com/stephencelis/SQLite.swift) - A type-safe, Swift-language layer over SQLite3.
+*   [mangerlahn/Latest](https://github.com/mangerlahn/Latest) - A small utility app for macOS that makes sure you know about all the latest updates to the apps you use.
+*   [devwaseem/TempBox](https://github.com/devwaseem/TempBox) - Instant disposable emails for Mac powered by Mail.tm
+*   [rxhanson/Rectangle](https://github.com/rxhanson/Rectangle) - Move and resize windows on macOS with keyboard shortcuts and snap areas
+*   [garethgeorge/arkit-memorypalace](https://github.com/garethgeorge/arkit-memorypalace) - An arkit app built for learning purposes with the goal of allowing the user to create a virtual memory palace in a physical space.

 ## Starlark

 *   [theoremlp/rules\_uv](https://github.com/theoremlp/rules_uv) - Bazel rules for running uv